boldflight/BibleConverter/test_EPUB/output/1sam.md

 [9] So Saul was keeping an eye on David from that day onward.
 [10] The next day an evil spirit from God rushed upon Saul and he prophesied within his house.
 Now David was playing the lyre as usual.
 There was a spear in Saul’s hand, [11] and Saul threw the spear, thinking, “I’ll nail David to the wall!”
 But David escaped from him on two different occasions.
-[12] So Saul feared David, because the Lord was with David but had departed from Saul.
+[12] So Saul feared David, because the **Lord** was with David but had departed from Saul.
 [13] Saul removed David from his presence and made him a commanding officer.
 David led the army out to battle and back.
-[14] Now David achieved success in all he did, for the Lord was with him.
+[14] Now David achieved success in all he did, for the **Lord** was with him.
 [15] When Saul saw how very successful he was, he was afraid of him.
 [16] But all Israel and Judah loved David, for he was the one leading them out to battle and back.
 [17] Then Saul said to David, “Here’s my oldest daughter, Merab.
 I want to give her to you in marriage.
-Only be a brave warrior for me and fight the battles of the Lord.”
+Only be a brave warrior for me and fight the battles of the **Lord**.”
 For Saul thought, “There’s no need for me to raise my hand against him.
 Let it be the hand of the Philistines!”
 [18] David said to Saul, “Who am I?
 Who are my relatives or the clan of my father in Israel that I should become the king’s son-in-law?”
 [19] When the time came for Merab, Saul’s daughter, to be given to David, she instead was given in marriage to Adriel, who was from Meholah.
 [20] Now Michal, Saul’s daughter, loved David.
 When they told Saul about this, it pleased him.